xaverfuchs/bayesception/README.md

 # bayesception
 R implementations of Bayesian spatiotemporal perceptual integration

-This project deals with BAYESian models of spatiotemporal perCEPTIION put forth by Dr. Daniel Goldreich and as described in this article:
+This project deals with BAYESian models of spatiotemporal perCEPTION put forth by Dr. Daniel Goldreich and as described in this article:

 Goldreich, D., & Tong, J. (2013).
 Prediction, Postdiction, and Perceptual Length Contraction: A Bayesian Low-Speed Prior Captures the Cutaneous Rabbit and Related Illusions.
 Frontiers in Psychology, 4. https://doi.org/10.3389/fpsyg.2013.00221